 The FY 2025 Spending Affordability Guidelines (SAG) rate increase recommended by the two County Councils is 8.5% for both water and sewer rates.
-The agency prepared the proposed budget based on the 8.5% water and sewer rate increase meet the recommended limits established by both the Counties.
+The agency prepared the proposed budget based on the 8.5% revenue enhancements which meet the recommended limits established by both the Counties.